My Tulum Travel Guide for a Perfect Caribbean Vacation

 3. Step into the Life of the Mayas

-If you ride a bike for 20 minutes alongside the public beach, you’ll reach the Mayan ruin, one of the most popular things to do in Tulum.
+If you ride a bike for 20 minutes alongside the public beach, you’ll reach the Mayan ruin.
 A place considered one of the best-preserved coastal cities from this ancient culture.

 This site is not only filled with hundreds of years worth of stories from a once-great empire, but it also offers unique and breathtaking views of the entire Tulum coastline.
 This is one of the most visually impressive things to do in Tulum.